machinemessiah/tagify/README.md

 ## Support me ☕
 Many coffees were consumed in the making of Tagify.

-If you enjoy Tagify and want to support its development, consider [buying my next one](https://buymeacoffee.com/alexk218) :)
+If you enjoy Tagify and want to support its development, consider [contributing to my next one](https://buymeacoffee.com/alexk218) :)

 Thank you.